Abelian Splittings and JSJ-Decompositions of Bestvina--Brady Groups: Preliminaries

 Let $G$ be a group acting on a tree $T$.
-We assume that all the actions on trees are without inversions.
-A tree $T$ is \emph{non-trivial} if the action has no global fixed points.
+We assume that all the actions are without inversions.
+We say that the tree $T$ is \emph{non-trivial} if the action has no global fixed points.
 We say that an element $g\in G$ is \emph{elliptic}, or, $g$ acts on $T$ \emph{elliptically}, if $g$ fixes a point in $T$; an element $g\in G$ is \emph{hyperbolic} if it is not elliptic.
 Similarly, a subgroup $H<G$ is \emph{elliptic}, or, $H$ acts on $T$ \emph{elliptically}, if it fixes a point in $T$.
 We denote the fixed points set of $g$ and $H$ by $\mathrm{Fix}(g)$ and $\mathrm{Fix}(H)$, respectively.
 For an elliptic element $g\in G$, the set $\mathrm{Fix}(g)$ is a subtree of $T$.
-When $g\in G$ is hyperbolic, $g$ fixes an axis in $T$ on which $g$ acts by translation, and we also denote $\mathrm{Axis}(g)$ the axis of $g$.
+When $g\in G$ is hyperbolic, it preserves a line in $T$ on which it acts by translation.
+We call the invariant line an \emph{axis} of $g$ and denote it by $\mathrm{Axis}(g)$.
+The following two lemmas will be used frequently.